siddhi-io/www/en/docs/docs/query-guide.md

 ```

 **Example 2**

-Query to calculate the average `temp` per `roomNo` and `deviceID` combination for every 10 minutes batches, for events that arriving at the `TempStream` stream, and emits only the third, forth and fifth events when sorted in descending order based on their `avgTemp` value.
+Query to calculate the average `temp`, per `roomNo` and `deviceID` combination, for every 10 minutes batches, for the events arriving at the `TempStream` stream, and emits only the third, forth and fifth events when sorted in descending order based on their `avgTemp` value.

 ```sql
 from TempStream#window.timeBatch(10 min)